jnduli/blog_jnduli.co.ke/content/drafts/asking_for_help.rst

 Plan (Note: these don't need to happen sequentially):

-- Start out with: http://www.catb.org/esr/faqs/smart-questions.html and
-   summarize the contents here.
+- DONE: Start out with: http://www.catb.org/esr/faqs/smart-questions.html and summarize the contents here.
-- Do summary 1 of content, goal being < 250 lines.
+- DONE: Do summary 1 of content, goal being < 250 lines.
 This summary will help me understand the content better.
 - Do summary 2 of content, goal being < 100 lines.
 I want to distill this info more such that I can get a quick reference any time that I feel I've done